P.E.and Sport Premium Funding

 - All of our children are given an opportunity to develop their physical education.
 We will continue to do our best to offer them as good and as wide a programme as we can provide.

-The children from reception, year 1 and year 2 classes enjoy a particularly active playtime, which offers and encourages daily participation in a range of activities (focussing on balance, coordination, basic movements and participation in team games).
+Notes: The children from reception, year 1 and year 2 classes enjoy a particularly active playtime, which offers and encourages daily participation in a range of activities (focussing on balance, coordination, basic movements and participation in team games).
+Children in key stage 2 can participate in table tennis at lunch time.
+They also have opportunities to play football and basketball.
+Some key stage 2 children support the key stage 1 children with their physical activities as lunch time monitors.

-Year 6 children go on an annual one week trip to an adventure centre in Arethusa to partake in a wide range of physical activities.
+Year 6 children go on an annual one week trip to an adventure centre to partake in a wide range of physical activities as part of the P.E. curriculum (hence this is not paid for through the Sports Premium).

-Children in classes from year 3 to year 6 will have the opportunity to attend swimming classes.
+Children in classes from year 3 to year 6 will have the opportunity to attend swimming classes in the local leisure centre as part of the P.E. curriculum (hence this is not paid for through the Sports Premium).